rajanraji/rajanraji/README.md

 - 👋 Hi, I’m @rajanraji
-- 👀 I’m interested in Web3 and Blockchain
+- 👀 I’m interested in Web3 and Blockchain and Agentic AI
 - 🌱 I’m currently learning a mixed bag of codes.